Joseph G. McCarthy: Career

 He completed a general surgical residency at the Columbia-Presbyterian Medical Center, followed by a residency in plastic surgery under John Marquis Converse. at the NYU Medical Center.
 In 1973 he joined the faculty and in 1981 he was named the Lawrence D. Bell Professor of Plastic Surgery and director of the Institute of Reconstructive Plastic Surgery.

 One of his landmark contributions is his work in developing craniofacial distraction osteogenesis, a technique that uses mechanical devices to gradually lengthen bones.
 McCarthy first conceived of the concept of distraction of the bones of the craniofacial skeleton after observing a patient undergoing lower extremity lengthening or distraction by the llizarov technique.
 Starting with animal models, followed by clinical studies, he and his team demonstrated a major breakthrough in the treatment of deficiencies of the lower and upper jaws, midface, and cranium.
 Prior to the introduction of craniofacial distraction, the traditional surgical procedures tended to be lengthy, required multiple blood transfusions and the harvest of bone grafts, and they could not be considered in the younger patient.
 This work has become a cornerstone of modern craniofacial surgery.

 McCarthy oversaw one of the largest plastic surgery educational programs.
 He oversaw the training of 125 residents in plastic surgery and 35 post-residency fellows in craniofacial surgery, many of whom went on to leadership positions in academic plastic surgery.

 Foundation

 He was the Founding Chair of the Medical Advisory Board and Member of the Inaugural Board of Directors of Smile Train, an international non-profit to treat children with facial differences.
 By 2024 Smile Train had treated over 2 million patients in over 90 countries around the world.

 From 1981 to 2001 he was a member of the board of trustees of myFace, a foundation dedicated to supporting the multidisciplinary care of patients with facial difference at the NYU myFace Center.
 McCarthy was medical director for the development of CIVA Pro, the Craniofacial Interactive Virtual Assistant.
 CIVA provides a cloud-based educational tool that interactively showcases common craniofacial operations to provide information to practitioners and patients.

-He was the progenitor of Sirius XM Doctor Radio, a satellite channel broadcasting a full range of medical topics, and hosted the weekly Plastic Surgery Show.
+He was the progenitor of SiriusXM Doctor Radio, a satellite channel broadcasting a full range of medical topics, and hosted the weekly Plastic Surgery Show.